 Shall we meet tomorrow and finish together?
 Kouhei gives his casual okay.
 Aurelie does, too.
 I suggest the Henro Cultural Centre, since we can get our certificates too.

 Kouhei asks me where I’ll stay tonight.
 The same place as last night.
 He pauses.
 We speak in Japanese because English is a struggle for him.
 He admits being worried about Aurelie.
 That’s been obvious in the way he usually searches her face for reactions.
 I reassure him by saying that she used to travel alone.
 If he needs to do something, he can say so.

 Then, he asks me to tell Aurelie that he won’t go with her to the michi-no-eki tonight.
 Perhaps I should have asked why, but I didn’t.
 We all have our reasons.
 I just relay the message to her.

 After a moment, she says, ‘I think want to walk alone tomorrow.’

 Perhaps she wanted me to ask why, but I don’t.
 She has her reasons.
 Something unravels.
 We’ve only spent two days together.
 Aren’t we a bunch of troubled youngsters, indeed?

 By late evening, I’m walking 30 minutes with my clothes to the laundromat.

-I finished the return train trip to Utazu to retrieve my retainer.
+Earlier, I finished the return train trip to Utazu to retrieve my retainer.
 Then, arriving back in Takamatsu station, I retrieved my sedge hat, too.
 In my rush to transfer to Utazu, I’d left it on the tram’s upper compartment.
 Silly and lucky on two counts.
 I’m grateful.
-Hopefully I haven’t used my luck quota yet.
+Hopefully I haven’t used up my luck quota yet.

 I hug my clothes all the way back home and prepare to sleep.